 The earthquake problem is a mix of complex issues about which there are sometimes considerable differences of opinion between scientists, governments, companies, social authorities and residents.
-A Critical Review is an innovative way to allow different stakeholders to enter into a dialogue about a specific topic and thus provide insight into different perspectives and approaches.
+A Critical Review is an innovative way which allows different stakeholders to enter into a dialogue about a specific topic, and thus provide insight into different perspectives and approaches.
 The objectives are: a clear report of points on which there is consensus and on which there is not, an explanation of the reasons for differences of opinion and advice for the (near) future.

 A Critical Review thus brings parties together and contributes to knowledge about an ongoing issue.
 As many stakeholders as possible are invited to participate.